FaizanMughal/flak_m/Readme.md

  - Sometimes the slave enforcer has its psprite "lower" slightly while the main enforcer is reloading.
 No idea what causes this (Could be bobbing-related)
+ - Translocator allows telefragging of other players in coop
+ - Biorifle sludge doesn't handle 3d floors (especially sloped ones) properly.
+   This is due to the unavailability of 3D floor data on ZScript and will be fixed once 3D floors are exported to scripting

+## Known bugs that are not this mod's fault

  - Pulse gun beams behave oddly when the player is moving or looking up and down.
-This might just be a rendering interpolation glitch, as usual
+This is a rendering interpolation bug in GZDoom that has been fixed already in recent devbuilds
- - Translocator allows telefragging of other players in coop
- - Biorifle sludge doesn't handle 3d floors (especially sloped ones) properly